 When he is not thinking about Chinese Medicine, Bob can be found:

-"Hiking, skiing, camping, swimming, playing hockey, 'skating and biking Wompatuck' or running at Peggotty Beach," he says proudly, "in moderation," he adds, slightly less proudly.
-In addition to his childhood haunt, Wompatuck State Park, Acadia National Park, along with its' neighboring restaurants is a favorite getaway.
+"Hiking, skiing, camping, swimming, playing hockey, 'skating and biking Wompatuck' or running at Peggotty Beach," he says proudly, "in moderation," he adds, with slightly less bravado.
+In addition to his childhood haunt, Wompatuck State Park, Acadia National Park and its' neighboring restaurants, is a favorite getaway.